afidd/Semi-Markov/doc/intro.rst

 A Generalized Stochastic Petri Net (GSPN) is a formal way to specify a a system of interacting, competing processes.
-We think of the system as having mutually-exclusive sub-states which, together, determine the whole state.
+We think of the system as having mutually-exclusive sub-states which together determine the whole state.
 Like checkers on a game board, the state of this system is determined by *tokens* located at *places.* The location of all the tokens together is called the *marking.*
 Each independent process is competing to move tokens from one place to another, which changes the system state and may enable or disable other processes.